From social sciences to software engineering - the motivation is crucial!

 In this context, I had a good job recruiter who knew exactly what qualifications were in demand in the IT market right now.
 But it's also thanks to the applicant team at my current employer that I was able to take advantage of this opportunity.
 Normally, I would have been able to start as early as March, but since I had the option of deciding to take the back-end course and then start, the decision was pretty easy.
 So I took the chance and completed the Java course at the end of April.

-You blog about motivation: what is your own motivation?
+You blog about motivation: would you like to share your personal motivation with us in this testimonial?
 And why do you think motivation is the most important thing?

 My motivation stems from my belief that some situations in our lives have a purpose, which is why they happen.
 When a door closes on you, you know that somewhere there is a door meant for you that is open and that you can enter.
 I've had many doors shut on me, but I've walked through the one door that stayed open.
 Sounds almost like a quote from Matrix in which the character Morpheus shows the protagonist Neo the oracle's apartment door and says: